-Anyone who knows me, knows why yoga is not a possibility for me.
+Anyone who knows me, knows why yoga is not for me.

 I went to the gym this morning, after studying the schedule very carefully (I’m known for reading it wrong).
 At 10:30am a Pilates Mat class was scheduled, Pilates being one of my favorites coupled with the fact I haven’t been to the gym in 5 days catapulted me out of the house in a hurry.

 I made it by the skin of my teeth, no time to stop at the locker room…nothing.

 I walk in, the lights are already out (why they turn the lights out is a mystery to me, you can’t see what the instructor is doing) but I walked in right behind another lady and it was technically 10:29am, I wasn’t late.

 I get an extra mat, lay my mat on top, remove my footwear and get into position.
 The lady who walked in right as I did asked the instructor “Is this Pilates or yoga?
 Because I know you teach yoga.”
 The instructor replied that it was going to be, “Pilates with some yoga poses.”

 The class starts out a little slower than a Pilates class, so I’m thinking (hoping) it will pick up soon.

 Every move we do she wants us to hold for 3 deep breaths.
 I don’t know what kind of free diving breathing techniques they use in yoga, but I don’t use them in my everyday life, so her 3 deep breaths were equivalent to about 6 or 7 of mine.